yotann/bcdb/docs/memodb/rest-api.md

 # MemoDB REST API

 MemoDB comes with its own REST server that can be used to access all contents of the Store, following the [MemoDB data model].
+In the future, the REST server will also support clients to submit tasks, and distribute those tasks to distributed workers for processing.

 To start the server, run:

 `memodb-server --store=sqlite:/tmp/memodb.db http://127.0.0.1:7683/`

-**WARNING:** The server code has not been inspected for security, and it may well have arbitrary code execution vulnerabilities.
+**WARNING:** The server code has not been inspected for security, and it may well have severe security vulnerabilities.
 If nothing else, it certainly has lots of DoS vulnerabilities.
-Do not expose the server to the Internet, unless you put it behind an encrypted, authenticating proxy.
+Do not expose the server to the Internet, unless you put it behind an encrypting, authenticating proxy.

 ## Overview

 ### Data formats and content negotiation

-All successful requests and responses that include body data can be represented using Nodes in the [MemoDB data model].
+For successful requests and responses that include body data, the body data can always be represented using Nodes in the [MemoDB data model].
 The server supports several different formats for these requests and responses:

 - `application/cbor`: [CBOR] binary data, supports all Nodes.
 - `application/json`: [MemoDB JSON] textual data, supports all Nodes.
 Please